Danre Halt railway station

 Danre Halt railway station is a halt railway station on the Dumka–Bhagalpur line of Sahibganj loop under Malda railway division of the Eastern Railway zone.
 The station is situated at Ratansar in Banka district in the Indian state of Bihar.

 History

 The metre-gauge railway track from Bhagalpur Junction railway station to Mandar Hill railway station branch was opened in 1907.
 The branch was converted to broad gauge.
-A new railway line from Mandar Hill to Hansdiha became operational on 23 December 2012 and Dumka to Barapalasi route was reconstructed in June 2014 and finally the full track became operational in 2015.
+A new railway line from Mandar Hill to Hansdiha became operational on 23 December 2012.
+Dumka to Barapalasi route was reconstructed in June 2014, and the full track became operational in 2015.